jb-cheng/Jeopardy/README.md

 - Improved input validity and error handling
 - Better layout and instructions for an enhanced user experience

 ## Setup and Installation
 ### Prerequisites
 Please make sure the following are installed:
-- Make (to use the given Makefile
+- Make (to use the given Makefile)
 - Git (optional for version control)

+### Step by Step Guide on How to Run Our Project
+#### 1. Repository Cloning
+To download the project, open your terminal and run this: